muggy8/improbable/from-me-to-me/Inesqadm.md

 Just like before, the silence this time did not last either.

-This time, Emma was the one to break the silence this time.
+This time, Emma was the one to break the silence.

 "Is that so?
 Tending to the injured is a very important duty despite the fact that, as a combat oriented Master, you are not entirely qualified to do so.
-As such, I must still commend you for the efforts.
-That said, based on what we know so far, Master Ethan, who was a healing oriented Master, was the first to recover..."
+Even so, I must still commend you for the efforts.
+That said, based on what we know so far, Master Ethan, who was a healing oriented Master, was the first to regain..."

-"No. I was the first to recover." interjected Phanna cutting into Emma's speach.
+"No. I was the first to regain contiousness." interjected Phanna cutting into Emma's speach.

 "I'm sorry, Please ignore Phanna" Mikay insisted but Phanna didn't relent.